 Shannon is MORE than an international tax accountant—she’s a martial artist.
 A mind for global business takes focus, skill and the ability to see through—and break down—barriers.

-“It’s similar to an entrepreneur starting a new business,” Shannon says.
-“We were growing a service line, while striving to maintain a mission and vision that our team believed in.
+“It’s similar to an entrepreneur starting a new business,” Shannon said.
+“We were growing a service line while striving to maintain a mission and vision that our team believed in.
 We needed a team that was passionate about client service and willing to stretch their capabilities.
-Over the course of a year, we built relationships across the Firm and created both an awareness of our service and a strong international tax team.”
+Over the course of a year, we built relationships across the firm and created both an awareness of our service and a strong international tax team.”

-“My kids and I are able to build confidence, focus and skill together, and I want to create a similar experience with my team members,” Shannon says.
+“My kids and I are able to build confidence, focus and skill together, and I want to create a similar experience with my team members,” Shannon said.
 “I want them to draw on their individual strengths and help them discover what excites and inspires them.
+I want them to feel satisfaction in knowing they are a part of something bigger than their individual success.”

-Now, as a partner in the Firm and with a team in place, the impact of Shannon’s work is noticeable.
 “We’ve been able to demonstrate that there is a very high demand for our specialty services and that the growth of our practice brings value to our client relationships,” Shannon explained.